rocmarchive/hcc2-hip/INSTALL.md

     git clone http://github.com/rocm-developer-tools/llvm
     git clone http://github.com/rocm-developer-tools/lld
     cd $HOME/git/hcc2/clang
-    git checkout HIP-180228
+    git checkout HIP-180308
     cd $HOME/git/hcc2/llvm
-    git checkout HIP-180228
+    git checkout HIP-180308
     cd $HOME/git/hcc2/lld
-    git checkout HIP-180228
+    git checkout HIP-180308
     ```
-4. Build llvm, lld, and clang as you normally would but set the
+4. Build llvm, lld, and clang as you normally would but you MUST set the
-    install path to `/usr/local/hip_0.5-0`.
+    install path to `/opt/rocm/hcc2/hcc2_0.5-0`.
 One suggestion is to
     create soft links under llvm/tools for clang and lld, then compile
     llvm in a temporary directory and install:
     ```console